-Looking back: Some achievements over the last 5 years
+Looking back: some achievements over the last five years

-Transformation of 'accommodation with support', with new builds of Chelmunds Court and Tanworth Court Care Homes, Saxon Court, Sunhaven and Coombes Extra Care, the new Shirley Village and others.
-After a re-tender, the Council and providers have worked together to continue to improve 'care at home' services, delivering better care for people at home and those leaving hospital.
+Implementation of the E-Brokerage system to support the timely sourcing of care at home and day opportunities packages for people.
+After a re-tender, the Council and providers have worked together to continue to improve 'care at home' services, delivering better care for people at home, carers who need a break and those leaving hospital.
 Responded to initial COVID-19 impact, with flexibility, professionalism and commitment from across the adult social care sector.
 Many people went well beyond 'the extra mile'.
-A variety of strategies and delivery plans launched, including Workforce Strategy, Carers' Strategy and Day Opportunities Strategy.
+Launch and delivery of a variety of strategies and delivery plans, including Workforce Strategy, Carers' Strategy, Exploitation Reduction Strategy and Day Opportunities Strategy.
 Developed and launched a Housing Assistance Policy to support people with home adaptations so they can live safely and more independently at home.
 Strong positive feedback on services through compliments and local feedback survey.
 All regulated care provided by Solihull Council is CQC rated 'Good', with Council provider services continuing to improve the offer to those supported.
-Delivered £13.8 million recurrent savings through the MTFS over last five years (to 20/21), a balanced budget and built reserves enabling risks and variation to be managed.
-Implementation of new case management system (Liquidlogic) and preparing increased join-up of records with NHS.
+Improved the flexibility of our day services offer to further support people with care and support needs and their carers.
+Implementation and ongoing development of case management system (Liquidlogic) and launch of shared care records with the NHS.

 As we look to the future, the scale of national policy change and statutory reform has not been seen before by most adult social care professionals in their entire careers.
-This includes the changes and new requirements stemming from the new Health and Care Act 2022, Build Back Better: Our Plan for Health and Social Care, the adult social care white paper: People at the Heart of Care: Adult Social Care Reform and the health and social care integration white paper: Joining up Care for People, Places and Populations.
-We are also expecting changes to mental health legislation, including the implementation of Liberty Protection Safeguards arrangements, which were delayed following the national announcement in 2023.
+This includes the changes and new requirements stemming from the new Health and Care Act 2022, Build Back Better: Our Plan for Health and Social Care, and the health and social care integration white paper: Joining up Care for People, Places and Populations.

 Over the coming years we will have to deliver on all these new national requirements, as well as preparing for the new assurance regime by the national regulator called the Care Quality Commission (CQC).
-This assurance process will cover all adult social care functions of councils and following inspections, CQC will award ratings to the local authority (e.g., 'outstanding', 'good', 'requires improvement' and 'inadequate') in a similar way to other social care providers.
+This assurance process covers all adult social care functions of councils and following inspections, CQC will award ratings to the local authority (e.g., 'outstanding', 'good', 'requires improvement' and 'inadequate') in a similar way to other social care providers.